Who Is This Credit Card Best For?

-The Expedia Rewards Card’s sign-up bonus should be fairly easy for most people to earn.
-Spend at least $1,000 on anything within the first three months (even non-Expedia purchases) and you’ll get a 20,000 Expedia Rewards points bonus.
+The Expedia Rewards Card’s new cardholder bonus should be fairly easy for most people to earn.
+Spend at least $1,000 on anything within the first three months (even non-Expedia purchases) and you’ll get 15,000 Expedia Rewards points.

-Expedia values its points at 0.7 cents each.
-That means the bonus is worth about $142 toward most Expedia purchases (and about $285 if you redeem for Expedia’s VIP Access hotels).
+The bonus is worth only about $105 toward most Expedia purchases.
 And while that sounds like a lot, you can actually do better with other travel rewards cards, even other no-annual-fee cards.

 Earning Points & Rewards